Wilbird/clickToPrivate/README.md

 A Firefox extension that provides shortcuts to private browsing mode.

+## Releases
+Released versions can be downloaded from https://addons.mozilla.org/addon/click-to-private/

 ## Usage

 - Open the current tab in a private window with a click on the extension button ;